macalimlim/godot-rust-cross-compiler/README.md

 Underneath it does a few things for you:

-* git clone the [iPhoneOS SDK](https://github.com/theos/sdks) repository.
 * download and install the [iOS toolchain](https://kabiroberai.com/toolchain/download.php?toolchain=ios-linux).
-* create an `xcrun` script which just echoes the path to the iPhoneOS 14.4 SDK.
+* copy an `xcrun` script that can work with both macOS and iOS cross compilation setups which just echoes the path to the iPhoneOS SDK or the MacOSX SDK.
 * it also overrides the ar and linker with the ones found on iOS toolchain directory in your `$HOME/.cargo/config` file:

 ```toml